freddyVandalay/SpaceJam/README.md

 ###### TODO
  - Write a version of the program to be executed with an aws lambda function.
- - Current state doesn't consider if a tack is already in the playlist.
+ - Current state doesn't consider if a track is already in the playlist.
  - General clean-up and improvement of code
- - Update Usage section